Kalekdan/Pixole-Logger/README.md

 PLog.warning("This is a warning log message");
 PLog.error("This is an error message");

-// Or alternatively the loggins level can be specified as follows
+// Or alternatively the logging level can be specified as follows
 // NB: this will perform exactly the same as PLog.warning("...")
 PLog.log("This is a message to be logged", PLoggingLevel.WARNING)
 ~~~